Nordix/keycloak-secrets-vault-provider/docs/overview.md

 ## Caching of Secrets

-If vault references are accessed often, connecting to OpenBao or HashiCorp Vault every time can add considerable overhead.
+If Vault secrets are read frequently, contacting OpenBao or HashiCorp Vault for every access can add significant latency and load.
-The extension supports caching of secrets in memory after they are first read.
-Keycloak’s Infinispan is used for this purpose.
+Enabling caching reduces requests and improves performance by keeping secrets in Keycloak's Infinispan cache.
-When the same secret is accessed again, it is returned from the cache instead of making a new request.
+When the same secret is accessed repeatedly, it is returned from the in-memory cache instead of making a new request.

-For caching to work properly, both the Vault SPI provider and the Secrets Manager REST API extension must be set up to use the same cache.
-When a secret is updated or deleted through the Secrets Manager REST API, the cached value is removed from the Infinispan cache.
+When caching is enabled, it is recommended that secrets are managed through the Secrets Manager REST API to ensure consistency of the cached values.
-This ensures that the next request will always get the latest value.
-If a secret is changed or deleted directly from OpenBao or HashiCorp Vault (not through the Secrets Manager), the extension will not know about it and returns the old value from the cache.
+If secrets are changed directly in OpenBao or HashiCorp Vault (not via the Secrets Manager API), cached values become stale.
-Cache can be configured with eviction policy to expire the cached secrets periodically to ensure eventual consistency.
+To work around this, expiration policy can be configured for the cache.
+With expiration enabled, stale secrets will only remain in the cache until their configured lifespan elapses, after which they will be refreshed on the next access.